 We don’t charge a fee for assessing an application unless:

 we determine that an applicant has an exclusive capturable commercial benefit (ECCB) or

 an applicant wants work to start on the assessment immediately, rather than according to the anticipated timeframes established as part of the Administrative Assessment.

 See Part 2 of the Application Handbook and the Cost Recovery Implementation Statement for further information.

 FSANZ consults publicly on all applications and proposals to change the Code and welcomes feedback from the community.
 The scope of consultation varies depending on the extent of changes being proposed and the effects of those changes on different sectors of the community.

 Our processes are open, accountable and consultative.
-Comments are invited to obtain stakeholder feedback on the effects of any regulatory options.
+Comments ('submissions') are invited to obtain stakeholder feedback on the effects of any regulatory options.
 Submissions are published on our website unless a submitter requests that their submission be kept confidential and it is accepted by FSANZ as confidential.
 Issues raised in public submissions are evaluated and addressed in our assessment reports.
 The details of confidential submissions will not be published in assessment reports.

 We base our decisions on the best available scientific evidence and are committed to ensuring sufficient evidence is collected, including from outside experts if necessary.
 In some situations the best available scientific evidence is irrefutable.
 In others, there might be conflicting scientific views, a lack of evidence or some uncertainty in the science.
 Where the evidence is in dispute, we will ensure that we set out the reasons for our decisions.